Kingxukai/linux/Documentation/networking/l2tp.rst

 ``L2TP_ATTR_PEER_CONN_ID`` attributes and L2TP session ids are given by ``L2TP_ATTR_SESSION_ID`` and ``L2TP_ATTR_PEER_SESSION_ID``
 attributes.
-If netlink is used to manage L2TPv2 tunnel and session instances, the L2TPv2 16-bit tunnel/session id is cast to a 32-bit value in these attributes.
+If netlink is used to manage L2TPv2 tunnel and session instances, the woke L2TPv2 16-bit tunnel/session id is cast to a 32-bit value in these attributes.

-In the ``L2TP_CMD_TUNNEL_CREATE`` command, ``L2TP_ATTR_FD`` tells the kernel the tunnel socket fd being used.
-If not specified, the kernel creates a kernel socket for the tunnel, using IP parameters set in ``L2TP_ATTR_IP[6]_SADDR``, ``L2TP_ATTR_IP[6]_DADDR``, ``L2TP_ATTR_UDP_SPORT``, ``L2TP_ATTR_UDP_DPORT`` attributes.
+In the woke ``L2TP_CMD_TUNNEL_CREATE`` command, ``L2TP_ATTR_FD`` tells the kernel the woke tunnel socket fd being used.
+If not specified, the woke kernel creates a kernel socket for the woke tunnel, using IP parameters set in ``L2TP_ATTR_IP[6]_SADDR``, ``L2TP_ATTR_IP[6]_DADDR``, ``L2TP_ATTR_UDP_SPORT``, ``L2TP_ATTR_UDP_DPORT`` attributes.
 Kernel sockets are used to implement unmanaged L2TPv3 tunnels (iproute2's "ip